Ensibuuko

 Uganda | Digital Inclusion

-Rural customers, particularly women, are often excluded from mainstream financial services.
-Savings groups tend to rely on paper record-keeping and operate on traditional, non-digital systems that are unconnected to the larger financial ecosystem.
-Savings groups need to utilise digital solutions to advance the financial inclusion of the communities they serve, but a lack of knowledge about relevant digital products and services and the skills required to use them are major barriers for rural customers to adopt internet services.
+Savings groups in rural Uganda tend to rely on paper records and analogue systems that are not connected to the larger financial ecosystem.
+Savings groups lack both knowledge of relevant digital products and services and the skills required to use them.
+These are major barriers to rural customers adopting internet services.

 Scaling Journey